Free AVI Video Converter: Interface and features

 Free Video Converter shares a basic interface style and background with other DVDVideoSoft's video converters.
 The applications supports drag-n-drop.
 By clicking Quality button output formats and output qualities are selected.
 Among the output video formats there is also audio format MP3, which is used to extract music from video files.
 By clicking the Magic Wand icon Preset Editor is started, a tool for changing any of the existing presets or creating a completely new one.

 Program's options include a selection of themes for the program's interface and a single and a batch mode support.
 It is possible to add manually more information about output MP4 video and MP3 audio files or by default the program will automatically fill the title tag and the artwork, taking a snapshot from the middle of video which can be seen in iTunes, Winamp, Windows Explorer.
 The program supports encoding of media files by means of NVIDIA Cuda and ATI Stream technologies, which can boost conversion speed up to several times depending on hardware configuration.

 Supported formats

 Input: .avi, .ivf, .div, .divx, .mpg, .mpeg, .mpe, .mp4, .m4v, .webm, .wmv, .asf, .mov, .qt, .mts, .m2t, .m2ts, .mod, .tod, .vro, .dat, .3gp2, .3gpp, .3gp, .3g2, .dvr-ms, .flv, .f4v, .amv, .rm, .rmm, .rv, .rmvb, .ogv, .mkv, .ts.

 Output: .avi, .mp4, .wmv, .mkv, .flv, .swf, .mov, .m2ts, .webm, mp3.

 Operating system support

-Free Video Converter runs under Windows XP/Vista/7/Windows 8 and Windows 10 (but not Windows RT).
+Free Video Converter runs under Windows XP/Vista/7/8/10 (but not Windows RT).
 If the version of .NET Framework installed doesn't meet the minimal requirements, then the setup assistant offers to install it from the Microsoft website.